Home > Analyses > Financial Services > Northern Trust Corporation

 Revenue by Segment

-This pie chart illustrates Northern Trust Corporation’s revenue distribution by segment for the fiscal year 2024.
+This pie chart illustrates Northern Trust Corporation’s revenue distribution by segment for the fiscal year 2025, highlighting key business drivers and their relative scale.

 revenue by segment